brookmoor/clemea2025-devwks-2478/04-Zeek-Splunk-Telemetry.md

 `http://<manager-IP>:8000/`
 with username and password (same as for CTB Manager)

-Click on the **Searching and Reporting** App on the top left and select `index=zeek` in the search bar to see if Zeek data is being populated.
+Click on the **Searching and Reporting** App on the top left and select `index=main` in the search bar to see if Zeek data is being populated.

 If Zeek data is being populated, click on the **Zeek App for Hunting** app on the left and `Sensor Health` tab to see the data flow.